akvo/akvo-tech-consultancy/sites/readme.md

 # Online Website

-The Site folder is a special space used to deploy online app / website which has accesibility within URL.
+The sites folder is a special space use to deploy online app / website which has accesibility within URL.

 ## Deploying Static HTML or PHP